dylan-lang/opendylan/documentation/cffi-win32-reference/source/c-ffi.rst

     extern double mean;

-We describe C variables to Dylan using the C-FFI macro ``define C-variable``:
+We describe C variables to Dylan using the C-FFI macro :macro:`define C-variable`:

 .. code-block:: dylan